 The War on Sodium

-You probably learned in health class years ago, or maybe from a healthcare provider, or maybe even a tv commercial, that sodium is bad, particularly for heart health.
+Perhaps you earned in health class years ago, or maybe from a healthcare provider, or a TV commercial, that sodium is bad, particularly for heart health.

 Let's dive a little deeper and see what the science actually has to say.

-This 'low-sodium' phenomenon comes largely from observational data that reports higher sodium intakes are linked to higher blood pressure (hypertension) in certain populations.
+This 'low-sodium' phenomenon comes largely from observational data that reports higher sodium intake is linked to higher blood pressure (hypertension) in certain populations.

 High blood pressure can lead to heart disease - that part is a fact.

-Research scientist Lewis Dahl discovered that rats with certain genes would develop high blood pressure at high salt intakes.
+Research scientist Lewis Dahl discovered that rats with certain genes would develop high blood pressure with high sodium intakes.

 He also found a link between sodium and hypertension in humans.

 But, again, this data was observational.
-He couldn't quite understand why many individuals on high salt diets did not have high blood pressure.
+He couldn't quite understand why many individuals on high salt/sodium diets did not have high blood pressure.

-It was Dahl's findings that helped to justify the 1980 US Dietary Guidelines that encouraged the public to "avoid too much sodium."
+It was Dahl's findings that helped to justify the 1980 US Dietary Guidelines that encouraged the public to "avoid too much salt/sodium."

 Today, the USDA recommends capping sodium at 2.3 grams per day to reduce the risk of hypertension and heart disease.